arinannp/cdc-kafka-es/README.md

     $ kubectl wait deployment/my-postgresdb --for=condition=Available=True --timeout=300s -n my-postgres-project

-You can see the initial tables were configured in this link: [init-tables.sql](https://github.com/arinannp/cdc-debezium-kubernetes/blob/main/docker/postgresql/initdb.sql)
+You can see SQL create tables statement were configured in this link: [init-tables.sql](https://github.com/arinannp/cdc-kafka-es/blob/main/docker/postgresql/initdb.sql)

-### 8. Deploy & Configure Debezium and Kafka Connector
+### 7. Configure connection between PostgreSQL Database and Debezium
-Configure the debezium that will get the log from postgres and configure the output format will be sent to kafka using kafka connector:
+Configure the debezium that will get the logs from postgres and configure the output format that will be sent to kafka using kafka connector:

     $ kubectl apply -f kubernetes/kafka-myproject-debezium.yaml -n my-kafka-project